-Want to build your very own blog server?
-David McAmis takes a look at the options available and key considerations before jumping into the task.
+Want to know how to set up your very own blog server?
+In the first article in this series, David McAmis takes a look at the options available and key considerations before building your blog server.

 Blogging has grown in popularity over the past few years with just about everyone publishing a blog these days, from software developers to politicians, angst-ridden teenagers and everyone in between.
 In this article, we are going to look at some of the options available for setting up your own blog server.
 In my next article in this series I’ll walk through how to setup the server using an open source application written using PHP and PERL.